senyosimpson/chrono/README.md

 # Chrono

-A minimal asynchronous runtime built in Rust
+An asynchronous runtime built for embedded systems.